What is Azure Policy?

 In Azure Policy, we offer several built-in policies that are available by default.
 For example:

 - Allowed Storage Account SKUs (Deny): Determines if a storage account being deployed is within a set of SKU sizes.
 Its effect is to deny all storage accounts that don't adhere to the set of defined SKU sizes.

 - Allowed Resource Type (Deny): Defines the resource types that you can deploy.
 Its effect is to deny all resources that aren't part of this defined list.

 - Allowed Locations (Deny): Restricts the available locations for new resources.
 Its effect is used to enforce your geo-compliance requirements.

 - Allowed Virtual Machine SKUs (Deny): Specifies a set of virtual machine SKUs that you can deploy.

-- Add a tag to resources: Applies a required tag and its default value if it's not specified by the deploy request.
+- Add a tag to resources (Modify): Applies a required tag and its default value if it's not specified by the deploy request.

 - Append tag and its default value (Append): Enforces a required tag and its value to a resource.

-- Not allowed resource types: Prevents a list of resource types from being deployed.
+- Not allowed resource types (Deny): Prevents a list of resource types from being deployed.

 To implement these policy definitions (both built-in and custom definitions), you'll need to assign them.
 You can assign any of these policies through the Azure portal, PowerShell, or Azure CLI.